cyface-de/android-energy-settings/README.md

 #### GPS Disabled Warning

-If your tracking required GPS location service you can use this dialog to check whether it's enabled and warn the user with a dialog that we needs to enable this.
+If your tracking requires GPS location service you can use this dialog to check whether it's enabled and warn the user with a dialog to enable this.

 The specific settings page can be opened via a *Settings* button at the end of the dialog.